derethil/hosting-script/README.md

    While not strictly required, this is always a good step to take before doing anything on a Pi.

+2. Connect your Pi to the internet via **Ethernet** cable (Pi-AP requires this and will fail if not connected this way).

-2. Clone this repository.
+3. Clone this repository.

    ```shell
    $ git clone git@github.com:jarenglenn/hosting-script.git
    $ cd ./hosting-script
    ```

-3. Change the config values located in `./config.yaml`.
+4. Change the default config values located in `./config.yaml`.

    Config values are explained in the config file.

-   > **NOTE**: Pi-AP offers many different configuration values for the access point and while most can be left as default, they can optionally be configured simply by adding them to this tool's `config.yaml` file.
-For example:
+   > **_NOTE_**: Pi-AP offers many different configuration values for the access point and while most can likely be left as default, they can optionally be configured simply by adding them to this tool's `config.yaml` file under `access_point`.
+For example, to change the value of `USEREXECUTINGSCRIPT='pi'`:
    >
    > ```yaml
    > access_point:
    >  ssidname: RPI-AP1 # SSID of the new wifi network
    >  apwpa2passwd: cH4nG3M3 # Wifi network password
    >  ...
-   >  userexecutingscript: 'user'
+   >  userexecutingscript: user
    > ```

+5.